hhariri/hhariri.github.io/_posts/2016-03-23-the-responsible-developer.md

 <br/>

 Now I'm not going to debate why we're packaging up 9 lines of JavaScript, maybe it's because [NIH syndrome](https://en.wikipedia.org/wiki/Not_invented_here) is stronger than we think, or maybe it's just a consequence of JavaScript not having a standard library.
-This isn't exclusive to JavaScript however, we have package managers on all platforms, offering functionality small and large.
 I'm not even going to argue about whether NPM were right in allowing some lawyers dictate what package should or shouldn't be removed.
 <br/>
 <br/>
 Instead, what I'd like to focus on is something that caught my attention today: